joshosofsky-ucsd/recipe-analytics/README.md

 **Significance Level:** 0.05

-I ran the permutation test for this relationship by first adding a column stating whether `rating` is missing.
+I ran the permutation test for this relationship by first adding a column boolean `rating_missing` stating whether `rating` is missing.
 I then shuffled this column 1000 times and compared the calculated test statistic to the original observed statistic each time.
 The results are shown below.

 <iframe
   src="assets/permutation_test_histogram_1.html"